Entwurmen von Katzen

 If the cat's immune system is not strong enough, it will react to the infestation with diarrhea or vomiting , for example.
 Dull fur and weight loss are also signs of worms.
 The worms themselves are also signs of an infestation: they are sometimes excreted in the feces and are recognizable as thin white threads .
 The worms can also appear in vomit.

 If your pet is well and does not show any symptoms, you should still check its stool regularly.
 Even if the animal does not have diarrhea, worms can be excreted.
-If you suspect that your animal is suffering from worms, have one or more stool samples examined by your vet.
+If you suspect that your animal is suffering from worms, have one or more stool samples examined by the vet.

-Treating your cat if it has worms
+Treating your cat with worms

 How is the worming treatment administered?